 - Much less expensive than MRI and CT scans

-- Able to provide a clear picture of soft tissues (not available on X-rays)
+- Able to provide a clear picture of soft tissues (unlike X-rays)

-- Able to show images in real time so it can be used to guide injection administration
+- Able to show real-time images so it can be used to guide injection administration

-- An excellent alternative to MRI scans for patients who are claustrophobic
+- An excellent alternative to MRI scans for claustrophobic patients

-- Able to be used safely on patients who pacemakers and other implants that may be adversely affected by the strong magnetic field needed for MRI scans
+- Able to be used safely on patients who pacemakers and other implants that may be adversely affected by the strong magnetic field of MRI scans

-- Does not require holding extremely still so that it can be used successfully on babies and small children without sedation
+- Does not require patients to hold extremely like other imaging tests so it can be successful on babies and small children without sedation

-- Provides great clarity of images of cartilage than other methods
+- Provides greater clarity of cartilage images than other methods